gw/fits-viz/README.md

 $ npm run dev

 (in another shell process)
-$ python -m SimpleHTTPServer
+$ node index.js

--> Point your browser to localhost:<whatever-python-tells-you>
+-> Point your browser to localhost:5000
 ```